 clear_thinking configuration, the API defaults to

-keep: {type: "thinking_turns", value: 1}, which triggers this behavior.
+keep: {type: "thinking_turns", value: 1}, which triggers this behavior

-Set keep: "all" to preserve advisor cache stability.
+to preserve advisor cache stability.

 The advisor tool composes with other server-side and client-side tools.
 Add them all to the same tools array: